pourmalek/CovidVisualizedCountry/README.md

 1. Location level: National, followed by 3 select provinces (two most affected, and BC)

-    i.
+    .
 To further examine if province-level increases are predicted

 2. Uptake date: Most recent uptake, followed by less recent uptakes